 Pola Siv, Chef-Owner of Mie Café

 “You can’t find these flavour combinations anywhere else,” 34 year-old chef Pola Siv told me at his restaurant Mie Café, which isn’t a café but one of Siem Reap’s best Cambodian restaurants.
 The dish in question was a ceviche of raw Kampot scallops, young palm fruit and seaweed in virgin olive oil with galangal and lemongrass zest, a subtle kick of chilli, broccoli ice cream, and miniature mauve star-fruit flowers.
-Chef Siv’s mother has been an inspiration and he uses her homemade prahok (fermented fish), palm sugar and sticky rice crisps in the restaurant.
-After putting himself through Swiss culinary school, Siv trained at Michelin-starred Domaine de Châteauvieux in Switzerland.
+Chef Pola’s mother has been an inspiration and he uses her homemade prahok (fermented fish), palm sugar and sticky rice crisps in the restaurant.
+After putting himself through Swiss culinary school, Pola trained at Michelin-starred Domaine de Châteauvieux in Switzerland.
 “It was the hardest job of my life and I enjoyed it so much.
 But as the dishes were coming out, all I could think of was how I could replace some ingredients with Cambodian ingredients,” he told me.
 “Since Switzerland I have wanted to do the Cambodian food I am doing.
 Now I want to keep doing more of this.
 I want to inspire a younger generation of chefs.”

 Sothea Seng, Chef-Owner of Mahob Khmer

-‘Mahob’ means ‘food’ in Khmer and Seng’s style of modern Cambodian cuisine at his restaurant Mahob Khmer was inspired by the food he ate as a child.
-The son of farmers, Seng started cooking at age ten, helping his mother to make rice and prepare simple meals, such as fermented fish omelette.
+‘Mahob’ means ‘food’ in Khmer and chef Sothea Seng’s style of modern Cambodian cuisine at his restaurant Mahob Khmer was inspired by the food he ate as a child.
+The son of farmers, Sothea started cooking at age ten, helping his mother to make rice and prepare simple meals, such as fermented fish omelette.
 As they never knew what they’d have to eat the next day, his mother taught him to preserve and pickle vegetables.
-Seng uses typical Cambodian ingredients such as palm sugar, fish sauce, coconut, and lemongrass, and loves using indigenous ingredients like edible flowers, red ants and tarantulas.
+Sothea uses typical Cambodian ingredients such as palm sugar, fish sauce, coconut, and lemongrass, and loves using indigenous ingredients like edible flowers, red ants and tarantulas.
 He has an organic garden on the edge of Siem Reap, where he grows vegetables and herbs.
 “I wanted to offer traditional Cambodian food with modern presentation,” he explained of his cuisine at Mahob Khmer.
 “Old countryside meets the city with creativity.
 New techniques enhancing old flavours.
 It’s all about quality ingredients, textures, and originality.
 But I don’t create something that’s far away from traditional Cambodian food.”

 Tim Pheak, Executive Chef of Trorkuon